domain7/development/_includes/custom_application_project_types.md

   Examples: Eagle West - Crane Tools and Quote App, Benefic, CLAC Wellness, Training and Career Services, Carsumer, Sensus, Mystery Shopping, Sensus

-* Data Migration
+* Data migration

   Move data from a legacy system into a new web based system.

   Examples: Eagle West, Benefic

-* API Development
+* API development

   Do you have information that could be integrated with other existing or yet-to-be-developed software?
 An Application Programming Interface can free your data in a safe and secure way, reducing the risks of Vendor lock-in.
 When done correctly API's can also have value to non-technologists, by showing what information is available within an organization.

   Examples: CLAC Training and Career Services

-* Cloud based Website Hosting
+* Cloud based website hosting

   Harness the power of cloud based hosting solutions and allow your IT department to do what they do best.

-* Concepting and Prototyping
+* Concepting and prototyping

   Examples: Eagle West, KYA

-* Mobile Web Applications
+* Mobile web applications

   Reaching your clients on the web is quickly meaning more than just the desktop computer bound by latitude and longitude.